 Moving into mindfulness

-This 75-minute hatha yoga canberra class, will help refine your self-awareness and cultivate more presence in your life beyond the yoga mat.
+A Mindfulness Yoga class will help refine your self-awareness and cultivate more presence in your life beyond the yoga mat.
 Yoga MINDBODY awakens the union of body, breath and mind, following Hatha Yoga principles.

 There is an emphasis on meditation, both in motion and stillness, so yoga can 'do you', rather than 'you do' yoga.
 What makes this class unique is we simply give more attention to the process, and respond more expressively to our bodies